A GOLD COMPANY YOU CAN TRUST

 For many investors, retirees, and near-retirees, 2007 to mid-2008 was a great year.
 The stock market was at an all-time high.
 Real estate values were at an all-time high.
 And as a result, Robert F. from California was riding high.

 At the time, Robert was a managing director at Lehman Brothers.
-Lehman Brothers was the fourth-largest investment bank in the US, and investors as well as employees considered the firm “too big to fail.”
+Lehman Brothers were the fourth-largest investment bank in the US, and investors, as well as employees, considered the firm “too big to fail.”
 Robert, like many investors, bought into the success of the company, and, as someone that has internal knowledge of how sound and safe Lehman was, Robert invested a significant part of his yearly salary into Lehman Brothers shares.
 In fact, 40% of his salary consisted of company shares.